leo-arch/pacfree/README.md

 Before installing any package, `pacfree` will look for `pacrep` and use it if found.
 If not, it will execute `pacman` as usual.

-So, despite the fact that `isfree`, `pacfree`, and `pacrep` all work as standalone programs, they were designed to work together, as part of a bigger project: make pacman and Archlinux (without ceasing to be Archlinux), free.
+So, despite the fact that `isfree`, `pacfree`, and `pacrep` all work as standalone programs, they were designed to work together, as part of a bigger project: make pacman and Archlinux (without ceasing to be Archlinux), even more free.